E-Statements vs Paper Statements (Comparison Guide)

 The Benefits of Paper (Traditional) Statements

-• Fewer problems with passwords and logistics: instead of needing a username and password to access your statements, physical statement mailing simply requires you to have a name and an address.
-For people who are tired of dealing with passwords they’re always forgetting, direct mail may be the more appealing option.
+Instead of needing a username and password to access your statements, physical statement mailing simply requires you to have a name and an address.
+Direct mail may be the more appealing option for people who are tired of dealing with passwords they’re always forgetting.

-• Offering a formal and professional touch: depending on what industry you may operate in, your customers likely have very rigid expectations.
-Paper statements make it possible to create a formal, clear, and professional relationship with your clients that is difficult to form online.
+Depending on your industry, your customers likely have very rigid expectations.
+Paper statements allow you to create a formal, clear, and professional relationship with your clients that is difficult to form online.
 You may also have the opportunity to further reinforce your brand (including your logo, slogan, special offers, etc.).

 Developing a Hybrid Printing and Mailing System